pacificclimate/weather-anomaly-data-service/README.md

 We follow RESTful conventions in this microservice.
 Specifically:

 * Each dataset is regarded as a resource.
-* The resources are read-only, hence only the GET verb is allowed on them.
+  (In this case, the resources are read-only, hence only the GET verb is allowed on them.)
 * Resources are named (URI) hierarchically, where real hierarchy exists.
 * Where there is no hierarchy, but there are several components to a hierarchical level, those components stay in the path and are separated by appropriate punctuation such as semicolon or comma (we use semicolon).